SSD Controller Technical Reference

 The Phison PS3110-S10 is a quad-core, 8-channel SATA controller with onboard DRAM that predates the ubiquitous S11.
 Its BCH error correction is less robust than modern LDPC, and aggressive OEM rebranding by Toshiba (TC58NC1000) and Lite-On means drives sharing identical silicon may require different PC-3000 loader profiles for recovery.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Phison PS3110-S10 Specifications